SEN Information Report - November 2025

 - We will make a note of what's been discussed and add this to your child's record.
 You will also be given a copy of this.

-3. We will decide whether you children needs SEN support.
+3. We will decide whether your child needs SEN support.

 - If we decide that your child needs SEN support, we will formally notify you in writing and your child will be added to the school's SEND register.

 Special Educational Needs is identified using information from a range of sources.
-We ask about parental concerns about learning during admission interviews (the SENCo attends) , where parents/carers are given the chance to tell us about any concerns they have regarding their child.
+We ask about parental concerns about learning during admission interviews, where parents/carers are given the chance to tell us about any concerns they have regarding their child.
 If a child is transferring from another school/setting then we would contact the previous school to ensure all records are passed on.

 At Gainsborough we have an open door policy where we encourage parents/carers to talk to class teacher and/or SENCo/Inclusion Manager about any concerns they have in regard to their child’s development or learning.

-Class teachers and adults who support learning (ASLs) monitor and assess all children closely.
-If they had a concern about any areas then they would discuss this with the parents/carers and SENCo.
+Class teachers and support staff monitor and assess all children closely.
+If they have a concern about any areas then this will be discussed with the parents/carers and SENCo.
 At this point it is likely that the SENCo would agree to some follow up actions from the meeting, often observing the child or carrying out some more detailed assessments.

 Parents/carers would be invited into school to talk about the outcome and it would be explained to parents the next stages that we will take as a school, which could be interventions run by trained staff or referral to an appropriate agency that would be able to carry out further assessments possibly leading to a diagnosis of a specific difficulty.
 Parents/carers will be kept up-to-date about the progress their child is making.

-If you would like to speak to someone at the school regarding SEND then you can contact Olivia Silver (SENCo) by email: inclusion@gainsborough.newham.sch.uk or by phone: 02074763533
+If you would like to speak to someone at the school regarding SEND then you can contact Sara Amin (Inclusion Lead and SENCo) by email: gainsboroughinclusion@ekotrust.org.uk or by phone: 02074763533

-At Gainsborough we use Pupil Support Plans where pupils, parents and teachers meet and discuss progress, participation and learning challenges.
+At Gainsborough we use Individual Learning Plans where pupils, parents and teachers meet and discuss progress, participation and learning challenges.
 Together we agree on the next steps to support learning.
 Class Teachers are responsible for ensuring progress towards these targets is made and evidence will be collected to support these judgements.
-Support plan reviews are held every term and the SENCo monitors and oversees this process.
+Learning plan reviews are held every term and the SENCo monitors and oversees this process.

 We will follow the ‘graduated approach’ to meeting your child’s SEN needs.